DoD-Platform-One/bigbang/docs/understanding-bigbang/concepts/deployment.md

 ## GitOps

 Big Bang follows a [GitOps](https://www.weave.works/blog/what-is-gitops-really) approach to deployment.
 All configuration changes will be pulled and reconciled with what is stored in the Git repository.
-The only exception to this is the initial manifests (e.g. `dev.yaml`) which points to the Git repository and path.
+The only exception to this is the initial manifests (e.g., `dev.yaml`) which points to the Git repository and path.

 ## Installation